naturalshine/soother-docs/SOOTHER-TECH-SPEC.md

 -   Harland, Marion. _Marion Harland's Cookery for Beginners_.
 1893.
 -   Rolt-Wheeler, Francis. _The Science - History of the Universe, Vol. 5: Biology_.
 1910.

+The first five texts were selected and cut into lines by Claire Tolan; the final five texts are used because of their inclusion in the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/), the most widely-used public domain speech dataset.
+Of the selected texts, all except _The Garden of Forking Paths_ and _Ulysses_ are in the worldwide public domain (_Ulysses_ is in the public domain only in Europe).
+The SOOTHER speech library will be open-sourced with the exception _Ulysses_ and _The Garden of Forking Paths_.

-The stems were cut using a python script that identifies and cuts on silence.
+The stems were cut using a python script that identifies and cuts on silence using the [pydub](https://github.com/jiaaro/pydub) library.
 For quality control, the cut stems need to be reiewed against the source spreadsheet.
 This will be done in early May 2021 by a freelancer from Fiverr.

-The whisper will be trained using the [Mycroft AI Taocotron implementation, mimic2]().
+The whisper will be trained using the [Mycroft AI Taocotron implementation, mimic2](https://github.com/MycroftAI/mimic2).
 Inference will also be made using mimic2 to provide the app with text-to-speech capacity.

 ### APP ARCHITECTURE